ZachLTech/ZachLTech/README.md

 <p align="center">
 <strong> Hi!
 My name’s Zach, Currently I'm a student attending university!
 <br>
 Beyond schooling, I program for fun and use coding to my advantage when I get the chance.
-Front end devt. has been my focus recently but I'm majoring in computer science and entrepreneurship is the plan</strong>
+Full stack devt. has been my focus recently but I'm majoring in computer science and entrepreneurship is the plan</strong>

 <br>